 Cover all Inova community hospitals, taking advantage of space and capabilities in each facility that can be returned to service or converted to special use quickly.

-Contemplate economically rational changes, converting post-anesthesia care units to temporary intensive care unit, recapturing medical-surgical bed space recently vacated during campus renovation and modernization projects, and accelerating the deployment of inpatient capacity under development as part of authorized capital expenditures.
+Contemplate economically rational changes, converting post-anesthesia care units to temporary intensive care units, recapturing medical-surgical bed space recently vacated during campus renovation and modernization projects, and accelerating the deployment of inpatient capacity under development as part of authorized capital expenditures.

 Represent a critical inpatient element of the broader, more comprehensive Inova response to community concerns and local medical care needs arising from the unfolding COVID-19 epidemic.

-Based on these considerations, and on the recognition that the beds requested are likely to be needed soon, HSANV recommends that the Inova request for the capacity and licensing changes proposal be granted.
+Based on these considerations, and on the recognition that the beds requested are likely to be needed soon, HSANV recommends that the Inova request for the capacity and licensing changes proposed be granted.

 If we can provide additional information, please let me know.